kjohnson/Seriously-Simple-Sponsors/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add speakers/guests to your Seriously Simple Podcasting episodes.
+Add sponsors to your Seriously Simple Podcasting episodes.

 == Description ==

 > This plugin is an add-on for [Seriously Simple Podcasting](https://www.seriouslysimplepodcasting.com/) and requires at least **v1.14** of Seriously Simple Podcasting in order to work.

+Does your podcast have a number of different sponsors?
+Or maybe a different sponsor each week?
+Perhaps you have unique sponsor for each episode?
+If any of those options describe your podcast then this is the add-on for you!

 Seriously Simple Sponsors allows you to add one or more sponsors to each of your episodes - the sponsors are setup as a new taxonomy, making them easily searchable as well as giving them their own archive pages out of the box.